genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 #. **Codon tables**: currently 18 different tables such as yeast
    mitochondrial, vertebrate mitochondrial, blepharisma macronuclear etc.;
-#. **Dictionaries**: used for metainfo editing and curation, e.g. sex,
+#. **Dictionaries**: dictionaries include terms from external ontologies and are used to
-   sequencing platform, NCBI taxonomy.
-Read more about dictionaries in "Data and Metainfo Management" section;
+   curate and harmonize metainfo, e.g. sex, platform, NCBI taxonomy.
 #. **Example results**: so you can play around with our platform and see
    what types of visualizations are available;
-#. **External databases**: sets of sequences with associated annotation;
+#. **External databases**: sets of sequences with associated annotation,
-   e.g. greengenes for 16S rRNA;
+   e.g. Greengenes for 16S rRNA;
 #. **Genome annotations**: for a range of different organisms and platforms
-    (for WES Analysis);
+   (for WES analysis);
 #. **Microarray annotations**: annotation lists to be used as the
    translation table to link probes and common public domain sequences;
 #. **Public analyses**: all files created during re-analysis of previously
-   published data sets;
+   published datasets;
 #. **Reference genomes**: various reference genomes for the most commonly
    analysed organisms;
 #. **Public data flows**: all data flows available to our users, including
-   tutorial data flows and the ones found on the Welcome page;
+   tutorial data flows and the ones found on the Dashboard;
-#. **Public experiments**: this is a feature we’re particularly proud of.
-We
+#. **Public experiments**: this is a feature we are particularly proud of
    have pre-loaded the platform with thousands and thousands of publicly available experiments, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
-Currently we have about 100,000 experiments in our database.
+Currently we have more than 110,000 experiments in our database.
 #. **Tutorials**: the folder contains files we use as examples during
    various tutorials.
 To read more on particular analysis types, go to https://genestack.com/tutorials/.